m-dadej/MarSwitching.jl/docs/src/man/examples/example_spx.md

 empirical VaR: -0.0735
 Distribution VaR: -0.0503
 ```
-Altough the model was not explicitly specified to explain the tail distribution, it manages to capture it quite well.
+Although the model was not explicitly specified to explain the tail distribution, it manages to capture it quite well.
 The VaR calculated from the model is closer to the empirical one than the VaR calculated from the normal distribution (which to be fair is not the best distribution in finance but nonetheless is used commonly).